-Alzheimer’s typically affects people who are ages 65 years and older.
+Alzheimer’s typically affects people ages 65 years and older.
 However, it can occur in people as early as their 40s or 50s.
-This is called early onset Alzheimer’s.
+This is called early onset, or younger onset, Alzheimer’s.
 This type of Alzheimer’s affects about 5 percent of all people with the condition.

 Certain people are at greater risk of developing this condition.
 Learn about risk factors and other symptoms of early onset Alzheimer’s.

 The only definitive way to diagnose someone with Alzheimer’s disease is to examine their brain tissue after death.
 But your doctor can use other examinations and tests to assess your mental abilities, diagnose dementia, and rule out other conditions.

 They’ll likely start by taking a medical history.
 They may ask about your: